EURODEO/openradardata-requirements/Deliverable_Requirements.md

 ### F16 - data quality above an agreed level or to be clearly indicated

-"As a current, or new, data consumer of land surface observations, I want the data I receive to be above an agreed quality, or for the quality of the data to be clearly indicated.
-So, I can improve the services (including forecasting of fog and convective events) I provide to my users."
+"As a current, or new, data consumer of OPERA Open Radar Data, I want the data I receive to be above an agreed quality, or for the quality of the data to be clearly indicated.
+So, I can improve the services (including forecasting of convective events) I provide to my users."

 *Priority:*
 - primary